apache/brpc/docs/en/bvar_c++.md

         ...
         // Find all exposed variables matching `white_wildcards' but
         // `black_wildcards' and send them to `dumper'.
-        // Use default options when `options' is NULL.
+        // Use default options when `options' is nullptr.
         // Return number of dumped variables, -1 on error. static int dump_exposed(Dumper* dumper, const DumpOptions* options);
     };